steckerhalter/steckemacs/README.md

 ## Usage

-[outshine](https://github.com/tj64/outshine) is used to navigate and structure the document (see there for more infos).
+After having symlinked the init file you can fire up Emacs.

+It takes quite a while to install all the packages the first time it is run, so you might drink a beer in the meantime.

-I usually run Emacs as a daemon so on startup I run with a script:
+I usually run Emacs as a daemon:

     emacs --daemon